psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 TEXT

 ![](../images/52012947425_583b978292_o.jpg)
-Shanklin memorial inscription - H.M.S Eurydice Erected by Public Subscriptions and unveiled by Lady Isable Atherley, June 23rd 1880
+Shanklin memorial inscription - H.M.S Eurydice Erected by Public Subscriptions and unveiled by Lady Isabel Atherley, June 23rd 1880

 The following report is a comprehensive account of the unveiling ceremoy.